-Close your eyes italian purists out there.
+Close your eyes Italian purists out there.
 This could get ugly.
-I have never said that I know what I’m doing in the kitchen, specially when cooking classic dishes.
+I have never said that I know what I’m doing in the kitchen, especially when cooking classic dishes.
 I also find it almost impossible to follow a recipe or even stick to the ingredient list.
 Maybe this way there’re better chances of running into some happy accident, who knows, but it’s definitely more fun for sure.

 This is my take.

 Ingredients (makes 4 servings plus leftovers.
 Time: 20 mins):

 500g Spaghetti (I had Fettuccine) pasta… basically the whole box.

 150g pancetta, prosciutto, guanciale or bacon.
 Finely chopped.

 100g grated parmesan cheese

 100g heavy cream (some regions in Italy go there so I went there, sue me)

 1 Tbsp Olive Oil.